 3. Composition

-What in, or out of the picture?
+What is in or out of the picture?

-Create depth in your landscape photo
+Create depth in your landscape photo.

-Do not systematically centre your subject, this is often rather boring.
-The rule of thirds is one that I have already described in my blog on composition and it remains a great rule, even though you may deviate from it on some occasions.
+Do not systematically centre your subject; this is often rather boring.
+I have already described the rule of thirds in my blog on composition, and it remains a great rule, even though you may deviate from it occasionally.
 If you take care of this from the beginning, it will become second nature.

-Perspective makes a huge difference
+Perspective makes a huge difference.

 4. Light is everything